We’re restructuring the content! Some links or content might be missing today. Thanks for your patience.

 Exclude data

+You might want to exclude rows of data that you are not interested in or are not relevant to your analysis questions.
 For example, suppose you are analyzing your customer sales for the last three months.
-Only four customers generated revenue above the target, so you want take your analysis further, without those top-performing customers in the picture.
+Only four customers generated revenue above the target, so you want to take your analysis further, without those top-performing customers in the picture.

 Select the rows you want to exclude, then right-click the selection and click Exclude Selections.